|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The market place contains both buildings without central air conditioning built pre-1970 that use heating systems which need 80 degree C heating water going to terminal radiators and more modern buildings with central air conditioning that use 60 degree C heating water going to terminal fan-coil units.
 In the more modern buildings in the summer the supply water temperature going to the terminal fan coil units is cooled to about 10 degrees C to provide air conditioning.

-The solution to these problems is to install a heat pump in every building to usefully use waste heat from electricity generation for comfort heating.
-In each building there is also a backup electric or natural gas/hydrogen fired unit to provide heat when the nuclear reactor or district heating piping are shut down or when supplementary heat is required in extremely cold weather.
+The solution to these problems is to install a water source heat pump in every building to usefully use waste heat from electricity generation for comfort heating.
+In each building there must also be backup electric or natural gas/hydrogen fired heating to provide heat when the nuclear reactor or district heating piping are shut down or when supplementary heat is required in extremely cold weather.

 HEAT DISSIPATION REQUIREMENT: